-Bambee is the first employee termination and human resource compliance solution for small business.
-We’re your full service outsourced HR team.
-Bambee can help your business with employee conflict resolutions and terminations, federal and state labor regulation compliance, general HR assistance (from employee handbooks to employee agreements), and Department of Labor claims management.
+Bambee is the first outsourced human resource compliance solution for small business.
+We’re your full-service outsourced HR team.
+Bambee can help your business with employee conflict resolutions and terminations, federal and state HR compliance, and general HR policy and assistance.

-Bambee believes every business owner should have access to real human resources and compliance support infrastructure at a price that’s less than a business license.
+Bambee believes every business owner should have access to real human resources support infrastructure at a price that’s less than a business license.
 Here’s how our service works:

 Yes.
-Bambee will navigate all high risk HR and termination situations for your business, and coach you throughout the entire process.
-We’ll also make sure you have all the necessary documents and are compliant with HR policies going forward, so you don’t make mistakes that result in expensive lawsuits.
+Bambee will navigate all high risk HR and termination situations for your business and coach you throughout the entire process.
+We’ll also make sure you have all the necessary documents and conform with HR policies going forward, to help prevent mistakes that result in expensive lawsuits.

 Yes.
 We’ll make Department of Labor regulations easy to understand, and ensure your business is compliant on both the federal and state level.
 Come to us with your concerns about things like wage and hour, benefits, overtime exemptions, and more.
 We’re here to answer all your questions by phone, email, or chat.

 Yes.
-Our HR experts will help you create compliant policies, procedures, and documents customized for your company - employee handbooks, onboarding packages, arbitration agreements, and more.
+Our HR experts will help you create compliant policies, procedures, and documents customized for your company - onboarding packages, performance management, and much more.

 Yes.
 Your Bambee advisor will help manage any government agency claims - unemployment claims, disability, wage and hour, EEOC, and more.
 We’ll also help you develop and maintain a system for managing all your internal corrective action and employee issues, so you’ll never go into a termination unprepared again.